haliphax/aethersprite/README.md

   Get the current time (or an offset from now) in GMT
 - `nick`
   Change the bot's nickname per-server
+- `poll`
+  Create and manage polls that members can vote on
+- `roles`
+  Allow members to manage their own membership in chosen roles

 [Back to top](#aethersprite)